-A media for DiYers, full on info on labs, those of open tinkering as well as those of university fablabs.
-A brand new website based on experimentation.
-Makery is a project in perpetual beta testing, operating in DiY mode, brick by brick.
+A media for DiYers, full on info on labs and creative communities.
+A website based on experimentation.
+Makery is a project in perpetual beta testing, operating in DIY mode, brick by brick.

 Media of all labs